 - Peel the cloth from the finished labneh and store in a covered container.

-- There is no need to refrigerate when straining unless it is tropically hot.
+- There is no need to refrigerate when straining unless the weather is excessively hot.
 My labneh has always been fine in the UK on the hottest of summer days.

 - The yield will be around half to two thirds the amount of yogurt used if you use a good quality thick Greek yogurt.
 Other yogurts can have a far lower yield.